Max Bird

+Bird joined Derby County's academy aged 10 in 2010 made his first-team debut in September 2017, aged 16.
+He would make his league debut in December 2018, aged 18.
+Under Philip Cocu, Bird started to become a mainstay in the Derby first team in late December 2019 and in September 2020, he signed a four-year contract with Derby.
+Bird scored his league goal in September 2021 and as Derby's entered administration Bird's influence increased as they were relegated to League One from the Championship.

+During Derby's spell in League One, Bird became vice-captain for Derby and wore the captain's armband whenever Curtis Davies was unable to play in the 2022–23 season, also he was linked with several moves away from Derby and in January 2024, Bristol City signed Bird on a three-and-a-half-year contract for an undisclosed transfer fee, Bird was loaned back for the remainder of the season as he helped the club regain promotion back to the Championship with six goals in the 2023–24 season, including the first goal in Derby's promotion decider against Carlisle United in his 200th and final appearance for the club, he scored ten times for Derby.

 Career

+Derby County

 Having progressed through the Derby County Academy, Bird made his debut for the first team against Barnsley in the EFL Cup on 12 September 2017.
 Aged 16 at the time, he became Derby's eighth-youngest player.
 Shortly afterwards, he signed a new contract running until 2020.

 Bird's first league appearance for Derby County came in the closing seconds of a 2–1 win over Swansea City on 1 December 2018, replacing Mason Mount.
 He made his first start on 2 March 2019 in a 4–0 away defeat to Aston Villa, playing the full 90 minutes of the game.
+He was named 2019 EFL Apprentice of the Year and played a part in the U18 Premier League title success.

+In the second half of the 2019–20 season Bird broke in to the Derby County first team and became a regular feature in the squad at the age of 19.
 On 17 September 2020, Bird signed a new deal with Derby to take him through to the end of the 2023–24 season.
+During the 2020–21 season, Bird would make 34 first team appearances.

-He scored his first goal for Derby in a 2-1 win against Stoke City on 18 September 2021.
+In the 2021–22 season, Bird scored his first goal for Derby in a 2–1 win against Stoke City on 18 September 2021, he would score another goal he made 42 appearances as financial issues off the pitch caused the club to be relegated to EFL League One.